Hydrogen Energy Supply Chain – Pilot Project

 J-Power announced that hydrogen production from the coal gasification and hydrogen refining facility in the Latrobe Valley began in January 2021.
 In March 2021, it was announced that operations had commenced at both Victorian sites.

 In December 2021, it was reported that the Suiso Frontier had left Japan to pick up its first cargo of liquefied hydrogen in Australia.
+The carrier arrived in Australia on 21 January 2022 to begin loading for the return journey to Kobe.

 For funding purposes, the pilot project is split into different delivery pathways – a Japanese funded portion and an Australian funded portion: